nheingit/JWCuisine-landing-page/README.md

-Before we get into the repo, we need a server to hook it up to, If you want to have it configured exactly as I have you will need to run a postgresDB locally on your machine, I know a lot of people use heroku to spinup a server as well, that should be fine, you will just need to go to the ormconfig.json in the server directory and change this section here:
+Before we get into the repo, we need a server to hook it up to, If you want to have it configured exactly as I have you will need to run a postgresDB locally on your machine, I know a lot of people use heroku to spinup a server as well, that should be fine, you will just need to go to the `ormconfig.json` in the located at `root/server/ormconfig.json` and change this section here:
 ```
 {
    "type": "postgres",